EnergySourceMay 3, 2022

 Transatlantic cooperation on green steel: Building effective standards

 Plenty of work has already been done to develop comprehensive transatlantic standards on green steel.
 When choosing from these options, policymakers should keep certain priorities in mind.

 Fit for 55: Reshaping global climate leadership and transatlantic cooperation

 Global Energy Experts analyze the impact and highlights from the newly released European Union "Fit for 55" climate action package.

-Kelsey Forren is an associate director with the Atlantic Council Global Energy Center.
-Her work encompasses a range of clean energy solutions, including offshore wind and renewable energy deployment, industrial decarbonization, and sustainable urban planning.
+Kelsey Forren was an associate director with the Atlantic Council Global Energy Center.
+Her work encompassed a range of clean energy solutions, including offshore wind and renewable energy deployment, industrial decarbonization, and sustainable urban planning.
 Prior to joining the Atlantic Council, Kelsey worked for the Partnership for Responsible Growth in Washington, DC where she conducted research and outreach on the just transition as well as carbon pricing mechanisms.
 Previously, she worked as the sustainability coordinator for Miami University (Ohio) during which time she focused on calculating the institutional carbon footprint and identifying appropriate decarbonization pathways.